ekohe/wulin_master/README.md

 WulinMaster.BehaviorManager.register("show_total_price", WulinMaster.behaviors.ShowTotalPrice);
 ```

-You can add this js file anywhere in the application, but we recommend to put it in *app/assets/javascripts/behaviors* folder
+You can add this js file anywhere in the application, but we recommend to put it in the *app/assets/javascripts/behaviors* folder

 That's all, you have set up a simple behavior.

-In addition, we already provide some behaviors in `wulin_master` gem, you can check them out in *wulin_master/app/assets/javascripts/master/behaviors* folder.If you want to disable some default behaviors for the grid in your application, you are able to call `remove_behaviors` method.
-Also, if you extend WulinMaster gem or create your own gem which include some new behaviors and you want to make them to be default behavior for all grids, you can call the API method `add_default_behavior(YOUR_BEHAVIOR)` to do that.
+In addition, we already provide some behaviors in the `wulin_master` gem, which can be checked out in the *wulin_master/app/assets/javascripts/master/behaviors* folder.
+If you want to disable some default behaviors for the grid in your application, you are able to call the `remove_behaviors` method.
+Also, if you extend the WulinMaster gem or create your own gems which include new behaviors and you want to make them the default behavior for all grids, you can call the API method `add_default_behavior(YOUR_BEHAVIOR)` to configure that.

 #### Configuration for different screens

-In many cases, a grid may appear on different screens for different purpose, so it may have different styles, options, actions or behaviors between screens.
-It is easy to implement that.
+In many cases, a grid may appear on different screens for different purposes, so it may have different styles, options, actions or behaviors across screens.
+This is easy to implement.

-1.If you configure the grid in screen class file, the grid options are only valid on this screen, like:
+1.If you configure the grid in a screen class file, the grid options are only valid on this screen:

 ```ruby
 class PostScreen < WulinMaster::Screen